Khammal-coder/QUORUM-WATCHER-TRAP/README.txt

     - It hardcodes the address of the token to be monitored (`token`) and the address of the stakeholder to be watched (`trackedAddress`).
     - The `collect()` function returns the current balance of the `trackedAddress`.
     - The `shouldRespond()` function compares the balance over time and returns `true` if the balance has dropped by more than the `BALANCE_THRESHOLD`.
-    - It includes a whitelist of addresses that are allowed to call the `collect()` function.

 ### 2. `QuorumWatcherResponse.sol`

 - **Purpose:** This contract is called by the Drosera network when the trap is triggered.
 - **Functionality:**
-    - The `executeResponse()` function is called by a trusted Drosera prover.
+    - The `executeResponse()` function is called by the Drosera network.
-    - It decodes the data sent from the trap, which includes the tracked address, the initial and current balances, and the balance drop.
-    - It emits a `QuorumAlert` event with this information.
-This event can be monitored by off-chain services or other smart contracts.
+    - It emits a `QuorumAlert` event with information about the balance drop.

 ### 3. `MockERC20.sol`